Information Flow Control in Machine Learning through Modular Model Architecture: IFC for Transformer Language Models

 \subsection{Domain-Aware Training}

-During training, we take the text data in each of the $m$ security domains in $D$, and train one expert per security domain, as shown in Algorithm~\ref{alg:train}.
-Note that the training algorithm to produce an expert $e_j$ only depends on the domain data for that expert, i.e., $d_j$.
-This means that the experts are trained independent of each other, and can be added or removed from the final model as needed, allowing us to make our model \emph{modular} ({\bf G2}).
+During training, we take the text data in each of the $m$ security domains in $D$, and train one expert per security domain (Algorithm~\ref{alg:train}).
+Note that the training algorithm that produces an expert $e_j$ only depends on the domain data for that expert, i.e., $d_j$.
+This means that the experts are trained independent of each other, and can be added or removed from the final model as needed, allowing us to make our model \emph{modular}.

 \SetNlSty{textbf}{(}{)}